"My children are inspired by the topics covered ."

 I’m a firm believer in the benefits that exercise, sport, music, art and creativity bring to the wellbeing of children (and adults!) and enjoy live music, yoga and Parkrun.

 Aside from school and family life, I’m a director of a social enterprise that helps charities to lobby the government for policy and legislative change.
-With this I have supported many charities at a senior level with their strategic direction and business plans, experiences which I hope will be useful to the Courthouse Governing Board.
+With this I have supported many charities at a senior level with their strategic direction and business plans, experiences which I bring to the Alwyn and Courthouse Governing Board.

 I am an IT consulting Director, focused primarily on the public sector, bringing a wealth of experience in deploying technology solutions into large Government organisations.
 As part of this role I am required to keep abreast of new legislation such as GDPR and understand what this means to the different organisations with whom I work, both from a technology and business process perspective.

-I have 2 children, Joe who is in Courthouse, and Emma at Newlands having been through Alwyn and Courthouse previously.
+I have 2 children have been through Alwyn and Courthouse.
 I joined the Governing body in 2019 and have enjoyed working with the Leadership team in both the schools since then.

 One of the perspectives I am looking to bring to the Governing Body, is an understanding of the knowledge and experiences the children will require as they progress into later schools.
 We must ensure that they benefit fully from the Alwyn and Courthouse experience, becoming rounded individuals, fulfilling their full potentials.